-Any defendant facing a possible sentence of more than six months in jail is entitled to a trial by jury.
-Jury trials are complicated.
-This article summarizes Las Vegas jury trial law.
 Scroll down further to learn about the right to a jury trial and how juries operate.

-Does everyone have the right to a jury trial in Nevada?
+2. Does everyone have the right to a jury trial in Nevada?

 Note that only competent people may stand trial.
+Incompetent defendants instead may be committed until if/when they regain competency.5

-How big are juries?
+3. How big are Nevada juries?

-Do jury verdicts have to be unanimous?
+4. Do jury verdicts have to be unanimous?

-In cases of a mistrial the prosecution may choose either to:
+In cases of a mistrial, the prosecution may choose either to:

 - start all over and prosecute the case again, or